AlisanCavus/restaurant-css-framework/README.md

 Tuk tuk image is downloaded from : https://www.pexels.com/photo/black-and-yellow-mini-cooper-parked-on-sidewalk-7477935/ (Photo by Mark Amores from Pexels)

 Fuji Mountain is downloaded from : https://www.pexels.com/photo/red-and-gray-pagoda-temple-3408354/ (Photo by Tomáš Malík from Pexels)

+lettuce wrap image is downloaded from: https://www.pexels.com/photo/a-delicious-shrimp-lettuce-wrap-6426074/ ( Photo by Lan Yao from Pexels)

+spring rolls image is downloaded from : https://www.pexels.com/photo/spring-rolls-on-piece-of-fabric-3569706/ (Photo by Natalie from Pexels)

+corn fritters image is downloaded from : https://www.pexels.com/photo/cooked-food-on-white-ceramic-plate-8920145/ (Photo by Mikhail Nilov from Pexels)

+thai noodle sopu is downloaded from :https://www.pexels.com/photo/white-ceramic-bowl-with-white-soup-4985538/ (Photo by Anna Tarazevich from Pexels)

+thai salad is downloaded from : https://www.pexels.com/photo/vegetable-salad-on-white-plate-2862154/ (Photo by Markus Winkler from Pexels)

+tom yum goon is downloaded from : https://www.pexels.com/photo/food-dinner-lunch-hot-5030168/ (Photo by @ Nine from Pexels)

+pad see eiw is downloaded from :https://www.pexels.com/photo/shrimp-soup-in-white-ceramic-bowl-with-chili-on-brown-wooden-surface-1437590/ (Photo by Lovefood Art from Pexels)

+edamame is downloaded from: https://www.pexels.com/photo/green-bean-1860193/ (Photo by Valeria Boltneva from Pexels)

+miso is downloaded from : https://www.pexels.com/photo/delicious-asian-miso-bowl-served-in-traditional-restaurant-4552114/ (Photo by ROMAN ODINTSOV from Pexels)

+rib eye is downloaded from : https://www.pexels.com/photo/tasty-roasted-steak-and-mussel-salad-in-restaurant-6542795/ (Photo by Geraud pfeiffer from Pexels)